Powerful car bomb blast outside JuD chief Hafiz Saeed's house kills 3 in Lahore | Law-Order

 - Pakistan

-A powerful car bomb went off outside the house of Mumbai terror attack mastermind and banned Jamat-ud-Dawa (JuD) chief Hafiz Saeed here on Wednesday, killing at least three people and injuring over 20 others, police said.
+A powerful car bomb exploded outside the house of the 2008 Mumbai terror attack mastermind and banned Jamat-ud-Dawa (JuD) chief Hafiz Saeed here on Wednesday, killing at least three people and injuring 21 others.

-The blast took place at a police picket outside Saeed's residence at the BOR Society in Jauhar Town.
+The blast took place at a police picket outside Saeed's residence at the BOR Society in Jauhar Town, resulting in serious injuries to some police officers guarding his house.
+The windows and walls of Saeed's house were damaged from the impact of the blast, Pakistani media reported.

 Inspector General of Police (Punjab) Inam Ghani said there could have been a ''major loss'' had there been no police picket outside the house of the high-profile personality, referring to Saeed.

+The 71-year-old radical cleric has been serving a jail sentence at the high-security Kot Lakhpat Jail in Lahore for his conviction in terror financing cases.

-He said three people were killed in the car bomb blast while more than 20 others were injured.
+Ghani said at least three people were killed in the car bomb blast while 21 others were injured.

 ''Explosive material was installed in the car.
 There was a police picket outside the high-value target's house.
 The car could not cross the police picket,'' Ghani said, describing it as ''a terror'' act.